Introductions | Complete Catalog | Growing Tips and CultureInspiration | Organization | Awards

 The Blues

 The currently recognized species I. hexagona, I. giganticaerulea and I. brevicaulis (brevicaulis at one time was called I. foliosa) consist of irises in the blue-purple range with occasional white forms found.
 Hexagona and giganticaerulea certainly share a surface similarity.
 Some feel that these two should be regarded as the same species; more specifically that giganticaerulea should be considered a subspecies of hexagona, which was the first named.
 At one time, I. hexagona was thought to occur in Louisiana, but now it is considered to be confined to the southeastern states of South Carolina, Georgia and, especially, Florida, where there are huge populations of blue irises.
+Reportedly, hexagona is almost extinct in South Carolina, with most of its documented locations inundated by manmade lakes.

 The other blue, I. brevicaulis, is distinctly shorter than either hexagona or giganticaerulea, and it is very definitely a late bloomer.
 There is no confusing I. brevicaulis with the other blue species.
 It has a pronounced zigzag stem and is found in damp but relatively more upland and northerly sites.
 Giganticaerulea and hexagona are inhabitants of the lower regions of the Gulf Coast states (except for some locations in South Carolina and Georgia), but I. brevicaulis occurs up into the Mississippi Valley states of Illinois, Ohio, and Kentucky.

 Florida Irises.
 The native irises of Florida are a special case.
-They are considered to be in the Louisiana series, Hexagonae, and in the species hexagona, but evidence is emerging that there is more variation among these irises than previously acknowledged.
+Most are considered to be in the Louisiana series, Hexagonae, and in the species hexagona, but evidence is emerging that there is more variation among these irises than previously acknowledged.
 Michael Gideon has systematically observed Florida irises in the wild and reports variations in form that may invite reconsideration of their status as members of a single species.
 Scientific work involving DNA testing is underway.

 The Reds

 Louisiana iris enthusiasts are fond of asserting that Louisianas have the widest color range of all types of irises.
-If so, it is I. fulva and I. nelsonii that deserve the credit, adding both red and yellow to the palate.
+If so, it is I. fulva and I. nelsonii that deserve the the preponderance of credit, adding both red and yellow to the palate.
 While hybridizers of other types of irises have strained and labored to produce red cultivars, Louisiana iris hybridizers had them available and growing in the ditches and swamps.

 Like brevicaulis, fulva is found well up into the Mississippi Valley.
 (It is probably the case that I. fulva and I. brevicaulis genes account for the hardiness of hybrid Louisianas across virtually the entire country).
 I. nelsonii, on the other hand, has the most restricted range of any of the Louisiana group.
-Also the last to be designated as a species, by Randolph in 1966, nelsonii occurs in a relatively small, and agriculturally threatened, area a few miles Southeast of Abbeville, Louisiana.
+Also the last to be designated as a species, by Randolph in 1966, nelsonii occurs in a relatively small and agriculturally threatened area a few miles Southeast of Abbeville, Louisiana.
 For years after their discovery in the late 30s by W. B. MacMillan, they were referred to as "Super Fulvas" or "Abbeville Reds."
 Randolph concluded that the nelsoniis are a stable population of hybrid origin, worthy of species designation, and mainly based on fulva input but with genetic traces back to both giganticaerulea and brevicaulis.
 The plants and flowers of I. nelsonii are much larger than fulva, and the swamp and wet woods of their limited range is not the most typical setting for fulva, which was not found in the immediate area.

 Natural Hybrids

 In Louisiana, where the natural hybridization between at least four of the species occurred -- with their blue and white, red and yellow forms -- a remarkable range of plants, wildflowers all, were available to jump start hybridization.
 The modern hybrids are almost entirely derived from this Louisiana stock, and that is one of the reasons that the name "Louisiana irises" is apt, even for species that occur now and then in wet locals across much of the eastern part of the country and into the Midwest.
 No less a figure than John James Audubon was the first to apply the "Louisiana" designation, with his depiction of I. fulva in his painting of the Parula Warbler.
-Current hybrids are generally derived from all of the species, except for the East Coast species I. hexagona, which has been used hardly at all by hybridizers.
+Current hybrids are generally derived from all of the species, except for the East Coast species I. hexagona, which, so far, has been used hardly at all by hybridizers.

 Additional Information